jbijlsma/google-cloud-functions-hello-world/js/README.md

 Plain javascript example of a Google Cloud Function.

-Minimal Google Cloud Functions that can be triggered using http.
+Minimal Google Cloud Function that can be triggered using http.

 # Local testing